Didi investors to vote on NY delisting after Beijing crackdown

 Some investors could be forced to sell because their mandates do not allow them to hold unlisted shares.
 Hedge funds have already reduced their Didi holdings by 29 per cent to about US$231.9 million during the first quarter, according to a Bloomberg analysis of filings.

-Even those who are free of such mandates, such as SoftBank, may question whether it is worth holding on to the shares given uncertainty over Beijing's punishment, increased competition from smaller rivals and stalled expansion overseas.
-SoftBank has ploughed more than US$12 billion into the company and has seen the value of its 20 per cent stake fall from a peak of US$16 billion to under US$2 billion.

-Monday's vote will be carried out on a basis of one vote per share.
-Didi's management, SoftBank, Uber and Tencent altogether hold around 48 per cent of the company's equity ownership, according to its annual report.
-Didi said in a May filing that it requires a simple majority to set the delisting in motion, and that it may postpone the meeting if shareholders push back.
+Yesterday's vote will be carried out on a basis of one vote a share.
+Didi's management, SoftBank, Uber and Tencent together hold about 48 per cent of the firm's equity ownership, said its annual report.
+Didi said in a May filing it requires a simple majority to set the delisting in motion, and it may postpone the meeting if shareholders push back.

-The ride-hailing giant has explored several alternatives including hiving off data to a third-party Chinese firm and selling a stake to state-backed companies, Bloomberg News has reported.